ddelong/ddelong.github.io/_posts/2004-10-09-my-netnewswire-style.md

 Install the expanded archive at ~/Library/StyleSheets/.
 Enjoy [my theme](ftp://anonymous%40godlikenerd%2Ecom:foo%40foo%2Ecom@ftp.godlikenerd.com/deriknnwstyle.gz).

 Unfortunately, in order to connect and download from my FTP server, you need to attach &#8220;@godlikenerd.com&#8221; to &#8220;anonymous&#8221;.
 The password is your email address (or any email address).
 My webhost seems to have missed the entire point of anonymous FTP (every browser assumes just &#8220;anonymous&#8221; as the username).
-I&#8217;ll deal.
+I'll deal.

 **Addendum 1:** Apparently [Brent Simmons](http://ranchero.com/?comments=1&postid=929) found this post.
 Color me flattered.
-Someone requested that I post a screenshot and considering that I now have high visibility on this item, I&#8217;m definitely going to have to.
-I should also warn that I haven&#8217;t cleaned this up for the combined view.
-I&#8217;m also going revise it for that today.
+Someone requested that I post a screenshot and considering that I now have high visibility on this item, I'm definitely going to have to.
+I should also warn that I haven't cleaned this up for the combined view.
+I'm also going revise it for that today.

-**Addendum 2:** I&#8217;ve updated my theme to 1.1.
+**Addendum 2:** I've updated my theme to 1.1.
 Below is a screenshot.
-I&#8217;ve moved the picture to the extended entry to keep homepage load time light.
+I've moved the picture to the extended entry to keep homepage load time light.

 **Addendum 3** _10/13/2004_: Changed the name to Autumn for [inclusion with NetNewsWire](http://godlikenerd.com/weblog/2004/10/13/my-theme-will-be-bundled-with-netnewswire/).